Casimir III the Great: Early life

-Casimir was born on 30 April 1310 in Kowal, Kuyavia, the third son of Władysław I Łokietek and Jadwiga of Kalisz.
-At the time of Kazimierz's birth, his father was one of the most powerful Polish princes, ruling over most of Lesser Poland and Kujawy, including the capital of the kingdom, Kraków. Łokietek had royal ambitions, which were rekindled by the deaths in 1305 of Wenceslaus II and, a year later, Wenceslaus III, kings of Bohemia, who also ruled over a significant part of Poland and were kings of Poland.
-In 1311, the legal title to the Polish crown was taken over by the new Czech king, John of Luxembourg, who, although he was never crowned, used the title of Polish king until 1335.
+Casimir was born on 30 April 1310 in Kowal, Kuyavia, the third son of Władysław I Łokietek (Ladislaus the Short) and Jadwiga of Kalisz.
+At the time of Kazimierz's birth, his father was one of the most powerful Polish princes, ruling over most of Lesser Poland and Kuyavia, including the capital of the kingdom, Kraków.
+Ladislaus had royal ambitions, which were rekindled by the deaths in 1305 of Wenceslaus II and, a year later, Wenceslaus III, kings of Bohemia, who also ruled over a significant part of Poland and were kings of Poland.
+In 1311, the legal title to the Polish crown was taken over by the new Bohemia king, John of Bohemia, who, although he was never crowned, used the title of Polish king until 1335.

-Through considerable military and diplomatic effort, Władysław Łokietek managed to take control of a large part of the Polish lands and was crowned king in Kraków on January 20, 1320.
-A sign of his growing political importance was the marriage of his daughter Elizabeth to the Hungarian king Charles Robert on June 6, 1320.
+Through considerable military and diplomatic effort, Ladislaus managed to take control of a large part of the Polish lands and was crowned king in Kraków on 20 January 1320.
+A sign of his growing political importance was the marriage of his daughter Elizabeth to the Hungarian king Charles I of Hungary on 6 June 1320.

 It was probably around that time that the king began to look for a bride for his son and only heir.
-According to some accounts, the first candidate was Jutta, daughter of John of Luxembourg, but these plans never came to fruition.
+According to some accounts, the first candidate was Jutta, daughter of John of Bohemia, but these plans never came to fruition.
 Subsequently, seeking allies against the Teutonic Order, the king turned to Gediminas, Grand Duke of Lithuania, who in 1323 announced his willingness to accept baptism.
-The marriage of Casimir to the Lithuanian princess Aldona Anna took place on October 16, 1325, in Wawel Cathedral.
+The marriage of Casimir to the Lithuanian princess Aldona of Lithuania took place on 16 October 1325, at Wawel Cathedral.

 Aladár Körösfői-Kriesch, Klára Zách I, 1911.
-A painting by a Hungarian Art Nouveau painter depicts Casimir in the company of his sister, Queen Elizabeth (on the left), conversing and observing the innocent Klára Záh, who stands at the center of the composition surrounded by ladies of the court.
+A painting by a Hungarian Art Nouveau painter depicts a younger Casimir in the company of his sister, Queen Elizabeth (on the left), conversing and observing the innocent Klára Záh, who stands at the center of the composition surrounded by ladies of the court.